CSCfi/pebbles/doc/source/use_cases.rst

-.. _use-cases:

 Use Cases
 ---------

-The current major use cases revolve around setting up simple environments for teaching and/or ad-hoc data analysis.
+The current main use cases revolve around setting up simple environments for teaching and/or ad-hoc data analysis.

 Notebooks in containers